 The doctor may do some tests to make sure there are no underlying medical conditions that are causing your symptoms.
 They may also refer you to a mental health professional if they suspect you have panic disorder.

-Cognitive-behavioural therapy (CBT) − a psychological therapy which largely focuses on overcoming unhelpful beliefs, has been proven to work well with panic disorders.
+Cognitive-behavioural therapy (CBT), a psychological therapy which largely focuses on overcoming unhelpful beliefs and behaviours, is the therapy of choice for panic disorder and has been proven to work well.